Chip 'n' Dale: Other appearances

-Chip 'n' Dale were planned to appear as a cameo in the 1988 film Who Framed Roger Rabbit.
-They were supposed to be in the scene called "Acme's Funeral".
-However, this scene was cut from the final film.
-Storyboard artwork for this sequence survives, where they can be seen alongside characters such as Goofy, Horace Horsecollar, Clarabelle Cow, Tom Cat, Jerry Mouse, Herman and Katnip, Popeye, Bluto, Felix the Cat, Porky Pig, Petunia Pig, Sylvester the Cat, Yosemite Sam, Foghorn Leghorn, Casper the Friendly Ghost and Droopy.
+Chip and Dale were planned to appear as a cameo in the 1988 film Who Framed Roger Rabbit, but were cut from the final film.

-Chip 'n' Dale occasionally appeared in Mickey Mouse Works and Disney's House of Mouse.
-They can also be spotted in the 1983 featurette Mickey's Christmas Carol where they are seen dancing to the music inside Fezziwigs.
-They also appear at all the Disney Parks as well.
+Chip and Dale make minor appearances in Mickey's Christmas Carol, Mickey Mouse Works, and House of Mouse.

+Chip and Dale appear as supporting characters in the Kingdom Hearts video game series.
+Introduced in Kingdom Hearts (2002), they make subsequent appearances in Kingdom Hearts II (2005), Kingdom Hearts Coded (2008), Kingdom Hearts Birth by Sleep (2010), and Kingdom Hearts III (2019).
+In the Kingdom Hearts universe, Chip and Dale are depicted as the engineers of the Gummi Ships and the Gummiphone, which can respectively traverse between worlds and communicate across them.

+Chip and Dale are part of the Walt Disney Animation Studios characters that take a group photo at the end of the 2023 short film Once Upon a Studio.
+They also appear during the end credits along with Spike the Bee, another recurring rival of Donald Duck.

 Voice actors

-The classic voices of Chip 'n' Dale were mostly provided by Jimmy MacDonald, Dessie (Flynn) Miller, and Helen Silbert.
+The classic voices of Chip and Dale were mostly provided by Jimmy MacDonald, Dessie (Flynn) Miller, and Helen Silbert.
 The earliest voices were provided by female office staff, without credit.
-In Private Pluto the chipmunks' speech was created by speeding up sound clips of normal speech.
+In Private Pluto, their voices were created by speeding-up sound clips of normal speech.
 In a number of the shorts that followed, many of these same sound clips were used again, though later shorts used dialogue specifically recorded for that short.

-At one point in Winter Storage, Chip and Dale get into an argument while caught in a trap.
-When the scene switches to an outside view of the box (with Donald Duck sitting on the box), the dialogue being heard is actually a sped-up segment of the voice-over narration (done by John Brown) from the Goofy short A Knight for a Day.
+At one point in Winter Storage, Chip and Dale get into an argument while being caught in a trap.
+When the scene switches to an outside view of the box, the dialogue heard is a sped-up segment of John Brown's narration from the Goofy short A Knight for a Day.

-Since 1989, Chip and Dale have been voiced by Tress MacNeille and Corey Burton respectively, although MacNeille has provided the voice for both in Mickey Mouse Works and House of Mouse.
+Since 1988, Chip and Dale have been voiced by Tress MacNeille and Corey Burton respectively, although MacNeille has provided the voice for both in Mickey Mouse Works and House of Mouse.
 John Mulaney and Andy Samberg voiced the two in the Chip 'n Dale: Rescue Rangers live-action film.
 In the film, the high-pitched voices of the television series were explained as an act by the otherwise normally speaking chipmunks.